European Green Crab

 Habitat and Origin

-Habitat: The European Green Crab can tolerate a wide range of water temperatures and salinities.
+Habitat: The European green crab can tolerate a wide range of water temperatures and salinities.
 Common in salt marshes, sandy beaches or rocky coasts – this crab prefers sheltered areas.
-The European Green Crab is often found on muddy, sandy or pebble ocean floors or in vegetation.
+The European green crab is often found on muddy, sandy or pebble ocean floors or in vegetation.

 How it Spreads

 Females can release up to 185,000 eggs once or twice per year.
-Larval stage is long (50-80 days).

 Impacts